-Currently effective: IFRS 13, IAS 16, IFRIC 1, IFRIC 18 Forthcoming: Amendments to IAS 16, IFRS 15
+Currently effective: IFRS 13, IAS 16, IFRIC 1, IFRIC 18

 Initial recognition

 - Property, plant and equipment is initially recognised at cost. - Cost includes all expenditure directly attributable to bringing the asset to the location and working condition for its intended use. - Cost includes the estimated cost of dismantling and removing the asset and restoring the site.